jariperttunen/lukeghg/INSTALL_AND_USAGE.md

 the files is the  same as in ghg inventory.
 A row consists of optional but highly recommended comment part, UID of the time series followed by the time series.

-- --uid: The UIDMatrix excel file containing the UID for each time series.
-The file is  `<GHGInventoryDirectory>/ScenarioTemplate/UIDMatrix.xlsx`.

 - --scen: The template excel for results.
-Using  this template `ghg-scenario.py` generates excel sheet for each land use  and land use change classes.
 The file is `<GHGInventoryDirectory>/ScenarioTemplate/ScenarioTemplate.xlsx`.
+  It contains three sheets.
+  -1.
+UIDMatrix: contains  UIDs  identifying times series, -2.
+LandUse: template for results for land use and land use change classes -3.
+LULUCF: template for collecting totals for LULUCF results

 - -m: The UID mapping file as in run-ghg-master.sh.